Divar: Porne Tirth

+Thus, Porne Tirth, Koti Tirth and Shri Hatkeshwar Temple together form an important spiritual and historical heritage circuit connected with the ancient tradition of Shri Saptakoteshwar.

 History

 The original inhabitants of this island were people who once lived in Old Goa but had to leave during a disastrous plague that greatly reduced the population of Old Goa.
 The natives are mainly of Luso-Indian and Goan descent.

 It is believed that the Island of Divar was once a site of Hindu pilgrimage - one of many in India - and hosted the temples of Saptakoteshwar, Ganesh, Mahamaya and Dwarkeshwar.
 During the Christianization of Goa, in the 16th century, many were shifted, by the Goan Hindus, to other locations.

 It's also said, that the current Cemetery near Church at hilltop once housed a Ganesh Temple, though studies performed by ASI found no archeological evidence to this claim.
 The Hindus rehabilitated it in village of Candolá near Marcel.
 Shirali, a village near Bhatkal in Karnataka claims to house a parts of the Shree Ganesh Mahamaya temples of Navelim and Goltim.

 Rui Gomes Pereira in his book Goan Temples and Deities writes, "The original temple of Saptakoteshwar was constructed in the 12th century by the kings of Kadamba Dynasty.
 Saptakoteshwar was the patron deity of the Kadambas.
 The temple was destroyed by the Sultan of the Deccan in the middle of the 14th century.
 The Saptakoteshwar idol was then relocated to Naroa in Bicholim.
 Later, the temple was reconstructed at the same locality by Madhav Mantri of Vijaynagara at the close of the same century.
 However, it was then abandoned due to the diversion of pilgrims to the new temple, which now housed the idol.
 By the time the Portuguese found it, in 1515, the temple was a forgotten ruin in the wilderness."
 Prior to its destruction, the temple used to attract up to three thousand pilgrims from Goa itself during its annual procession.
 The present temple structure in Naroa has distinctive Indo-Portuguese architecture.

 According to Dr Olivinho J F Gomes, Professor of Konkani, Divar was one of the first places the Portuguese ventured to convert locals to Christianity.
 The Hindu Brahmin and Kshatriya castes readily converted, thus creating the Bamonn and Chardó communities.